steff880/MS2-project-Cottage/README.md

 3. Issue with social links on Home page.
 On mobile view icons align on the left and did not look the same as on larger screens.

+4. Issue with image on the cards of Cottages page.
+Image being streched when viewed on Iphone 5SE.

 -   ### Fix

 1. Add the code: